JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/SMP 64bit scripts/skins/readme.md

-skins folder should be in FooBar2000/Profile folder for all the correct file paths, can be changed in the script.
+skins folder should be in FooBar2000/Profile folder for all the correct file paths.
 <br><br>

 * Disc Spinner: requires my mask's and art files for the CD, Mask's automaticly.
 Generates a Disc from album art if you have no disc art,